Entitlements

 Do I have to declare social charges on my pension income separately?

-Yes — this is one of the most important points in this guide.
-Social charges on pension income are not calculated automatically by the tax office.
-You must explicitly declare them in Form 2047, Section 9, based on your RFR from two years prior and then transfer to 2042-C. If you skip this section, the tax office may assess backdated charges for up to three years.
+Yes — and this is one of the most important points in this guide.
+Social charges on pension income are not worked out automatically.
+You have to declare them yourself in a specific section of your tax return, based on your household income from two years ago.
+If you skip it, the tax office can come back with a backdated bill covering up to three years.